keymetrics/doc-pm2/en/enterprise/collector/pm2.md

 ## Configuration

-Most of the features (tracing, profiling etc)rely on PM2 adding `@pm2/io` library inside your application, so we advise to [checkout his configuration](https://github.com/keymetrics/pm2-io-apm#global-configuration-object) to manage it independently for each application.
+Most of the features (tracing, profiling etc)rely on PM2 adding `@pm2/io` library inside your application, so we advise to [checkout its configuration](https://github.com/keymetrics/pm2-io-apm#global-configuration-object) to manage it independently for each application.

 Few things that you can do without relying on a configuration in your code: